Riferdinand/Riferdinand/README.md

     "Grafana",
     "Prometheus"
 },
-"2024 Goals": "Internship at the best agency.", "hobbies": {
+"2024 Goals": "Work at the best agency like BCA.", "hobbies": {
     "Gaming",
     "Cinema",